ollls/zio-tls-http/README.md

 # Update history.

+* DEV, limit parameter on ResPoolCache make, which limits the number of entries in cache, extra entries get evicted by timestamp. ( least recently used ).
+Tested ( 100K record runs/ 32 threads ). opportunistic algorithm to tie cache table and lru table, but works stable.
+100% no locks of any kind everywhere.

 * DEV: important stability fixes for ResPoolCache, stress tested with 10K records / 32 threads from remote JMeter machine.

 * DEV: Proper logs for ResPoolCache layer, MyLogging layer shows fiber number now, cleanup